 It’s still early

 Early types can also be identified by the fact that with the wheel in the 3rd gear position (next-to-last position when turned anti-clockwise) the selector pawl should be raised above the gasket surface by around 1.5mm.

 Later type selectors should have the pawl located approximately level with (or very slightly higher than) the gasket surface in 3rd gear position.

-This 2008 genuine Piaggio spare part has a pawl located around 2mm below the gasket surface in 3rd gear.
+The 2008 genuine Piaggio spare part below has a pawl located around 2mm below the gasket surface in 3rd gear.
 This will not work correctly in any Italian-produced PX.

 Spotting a wrong-un

 The problematic EFL-type gear selector boxes have a Piaggio mark inside the casting but do not have an identifying indent hole in the wheel, only a series of ugly welds.
 Some of them have a threaded hole at the rear for a neutral light switch.
 The arm inside the ones we checked were marked ‘TVS’; which are the initials of an Indian engineering company.

 This photo using a cut-away engine casing shows how a cruciform should sit when used with the correct selector box.
 The selector is in third gear position.
 The cruciform should then line up perfectly with the shiny wear mark left on the shaft by third gear.